Joncom/impact-box2d-sugar/README.md

 **Q:** How come my game freezes?
 **A:** This usually means a number has become `NaN`, possibly caused by forgeting to use `b2Vec2`.

-### TODO ###

-The `standing` logic is completed prior to calling `collideWith`.

-Therefore:

-- Push all `check`s into a queue on each entity.
-- Push all `collideWith`s into a queue on each entity.
-- Push all `handleMovementTrace`s into a queue on each entity.

-Then process `standing` before processing queues.